Kashif7723/Toxic-Comments-Detection-using-Machine-Learning-for-Roman-Urdu/README.md

-# Toxic-Comments-Detection-using-Machine-Learning-for-Roman-Urdu
-Machine learning models (Naive Bayes, Decision Tree, Random Forest) were used to classify Roman Urdu comments as toxic or non-toxic.
-Decision Tree and Random Forest showed high accuracy and balance, effectively detecting toxic comments and handling complex patterns in the text.
+Toxic Comments Detection using Machine Learning for Roman Urdu This project focuses on detecting toxic comments written in Roman Urdu using machine learning classification models.
+Three different algorithms—Naive Bayes, Decision Tree, and Random Forest—were applied to classify comments as toxic or non-toxic.

+Key Highlights:
+Evaluated models based on accuracy, precision, recall, F1-score, and confusion matrices.

+Naive Bayes showed decent recall but struggled with many false positives, indicating difficulty in accurately distinguishing non-toxic comments.

+Decision Tree achieved the highest accuracy (~99.7%) and balanced precision and recall effectively, making it a strong classifier for this task.

+Random Forest offered a good balance between precision and recall, with strong generalization and low false positive rates, providing robustness in detecting toxic content.

+Conclusion:
+Both Decision Tree and Random Forest models performed exceptionally well for toxic comment detection in Roman Urdu, with Random Forest demonstrating better generalization and robustness.
+This project showcases practical applications of NLP and machine learning for moderating online content in low-resource languages.

 # Toxic Comments Detection using Machine Learning for Roman Urdu